 Lastly, you should avoid seeing risk as a purely negative phenomenon.
 As well as asking, “what could go wrong?”, ask, “what uncertainties might present opportunities?”
 Risks and opportunities are really two halves of the same coin: uncertainty.

 - A project might be budgeted for - and come in above or below target.

 - An inbound marketing campaign might aim to increase website traffic - and bring in absolutely nobody, or so many people that your website crashes.

 - A new product might flop, or completely swamp production with high demand.

 The common thread is the uncertain; the difference is that positive risk presents opportunity, while negative risk demands redressing.
 By planning for positive risk as well - what to do with those unspent funds, how to tweak your website to cope with more visitors, what production contingency plans you can put in place to cope with demand - you are not only encouraging optimism as well as caution, you are prepared for any eventuality.
 And your business will be stronger, healthier and more prepared because of it.

 Unsure how to start tackling risk?

-Our free ISO 31000 toolkit contains a range of resources to help you get to grips with the risk management standard.
+Our ISO 31000 toolkit contains a range of resources to help you get to grips with the risk management standard.